MattMattV/my-stars/README.md

 ## JavaScript

+- [securitytxt.org](https://github.com/securitytxt/securitytxt.org) - Static website for security.txt.
+- [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
+Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
+- [keepass-macpass-helper](https://github.com/belaviyo/keepass-macpass-helper) - A helper extension to use KeePass/MacPass from Firefox, Opera, and Chrome browsers
+- [draggable](https://github.com/Shopify/draggable) - The JavaScript Drag & Drop library your grandparents warned you about.
+- [bitcoin-arbitrage](https://github.com/0x13a/bitcoin-arbitrage) - An AWS Lambda function that looks for Bitcoin Arbitrage opportunities
+- [carbon](https://github.com/dawnlabs/carbon) - 🎨 Create and share beautiful images of your source code
 - [amplify](https://github.com/charlestati/amplify) - A tiny script allowing inline image zoom
 - [git-stats-importer](https://github.com/IonicaBizau/git-stats-importer) - :chart_with_upwards_trend: Imports your commits from a repository into git-stats history.
 - [ngx-card](https://github.com/ihym/ngx-card) - Angular 2+ wrapper for https://github.com/jessepollak/card